We Are Not To Be Apart Of This World

 Colossians 3:1-4 KJV 1 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 2 Set your affection on things above, not on things on the earth.
 3 For ye are dead, and your life is hid with Christ in God.
 4 When Christ, who is our life, shall appear, then shall ye also appear with him in glory.

-The believers battle is raging on.
+The believers battle to not be of the world is raging on.
 Persecution began with Stephen (Acts 7) and continues today.
 As hate for true believers rises, never forget this is not your home.

 The above verses tell us about our past, present, and future.